 A bit too much cold can wreck your grip, fatigue in burnt-out arms means that an obstacle you can usually boss is just that little bit tougher, so be prepared for the worst.
 When you try and retry and obstacle, you can spend long periods standing still.
 Add in wind chill factor and you’re asking for trouble.
 Check out our top tips for wet weather kit here, and the top items every racer should have in their kit.

 Also coming under kit is your shoes, without the right shoes, you will fail before you’ve started.
 You need more grip than you could ever use to give you traction on those slip walls and to keep you moving forward through thick mud.
-My favorite is the inov-8 G-series.
+The pros at OCRWC HQ recommend the VJ XTRM2.